Where I Specialize in teaching you how to set up the Foundation of your online business, while helping you become more comfortable Speaking about it.

 My Process works like this:

-Pre-consulting: - The Discovery phase Prior to beginning work, you and I set the terms, parameters, and agree on the “consulting agreement”.
+You and I set the terms, parameters, and agree on the “consulting agreement”.

 The consulting period typically includes a discover, research, and final presentation of recommendations that completes the project.